5 Easiest steps to conceive using progesterone cream TTC:

 Step #2: Why you may not be getting pregnant?

-The most common treatable reason why YOU might not be getting pregnant reasons are progesterone deficiency and estrogen dominance which are both sides of the same coin in 98.5%.
+The most common treatable reasons why YOU might not be getting pregnant are progesterone deficiency and estrogen dominance which are both sides of the same coin in 98.5% of all cases.

 You can not have one without the other.